 If you’re looking for a reliable urine drug testing kits supplier, head straight to Ovus Medical.
 We provide the authentic, FDA approved and CLIA waived equipment to carry out urine drug testing.

-You can get our multi-panel urine drug test cups and drug test strips in bulk for effectively conducting your drug control programs.
+You can get our multi panel urine drug test cups and drug test strips in bulk for effectively conducting your drug control programs.
 We also offer 13-panel drug test cups that can detect the presence of up to 13 drugs.
-We guarantee you accurate results every time and at the lowest possible price.
+We guarantee you perfect results every time and at the lowest possible price.
 Get in touch with us today to find out more about our products.